yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/async-replication-platform.md

    ![Create Replication](/images/yp/asynch-replication-333.png)

-   Note that even though index tables are not displayed in the YugabyteDB Anywhere UI, the replication is automatically restarted for them if it is restarted for the main table.
-If a new index table is created after the replication has been set up, this index table is automatically included in the replication configuration.
+   Note that even though index tables are not displayed in the YugabyteDB  Anywhere UI, the replication is automatically set up for them if it is  set up for their main table.
+If a new index table is created after the replication has been set up, it is not added to the replication configuration automatically.
+To add the new index table to the replication configuration, you need to restart the  replication for the main table.

    See [About the table selection](#about-the-table-selection) for additional information.